Brands like Baskin Robbins, The Body Shop, Sephora, Grab, and Nike have all long invested in customer loyalty programs.

 Before you start your rewards or loyalty program, you need to get your objective sorted out.

-Do you want to keep customers coming back to your store, or do you want customers to spend a certain sum whenever they visit?
+Do you want to keep customers coming back to your store?
+Do you want them to spend more and more each visit?

-Do you want to surprise members on their birthdays?
+Do you want to surprise them on their birthdays?

-Are you trying to build a customer database and send them regular updates and promotions?
-Do you want to engage with them on a more personal level?
+Do you want to engage with customers on a more personal level?

 How to choose the right tool?
 Free or paid?